-- Disasters not covered by a federally declared event, such as a devastating flood, ice storm, hurricane, tornado, earthquake or fire
+- Disasters not covered by a federally declared event, such as a devastating flood, ice storm, hurricane, tornado, earthquake, or fire

-- Short-term personal emergencies, such as a house/apartment fire or flood resulting in a loss of basic needs such as food, clothing or shelter
+- Short-term personal emergencies, such as a house/apartment fire or flood resulting in a loss of basic needs such as food, clothing, or shelter

-- Accident or illness of employee and/or immediate family member resulting in loss of work; care and resources for a critically ill immediate family member resulting in loss of work
+- Accident or illness of employee and/or an immediate family member resulting in loss of work; care and resources for a critically ill immediate family member resulting in loss of work

 - Spouse or domestic partner’s layoff or unexpected loss of income

 - Non-routine vehicle or home repair that restricts your ability to care for yourself and your household

 - Military deployment or deployment of an immediate family member

 - Accident not due to negligence, recklessness, or intent of the employee

 The EEAF reimburses actual expenses arising from qualifying events, so you can recover quickly.
 Below are non-exhaustive lists of bills, costs, payments, and other expenses that are eligible, as well as a list of expenses that are not.
 For all covered expenses, you must submit certain required documentation as listed below.

 You will be required to provide documentation to substantiate and support your application.
 The type of documentation is dependent on the individual circumstances of each application.
 Below is a non-exhaustive list of common documents you may submit:

 - Photos of damage